Southern Evacuation Lifeline: History

 In 2003, a feasibility study showed several possible routes for a road to relieve congestion on major highways in Horry and Georgetown Counties, which would connect U.S. 501 and U.S. 17 by crossing the Waccamaw River.

-On February 1, 2005, Horry County added the 701 Connector to RIDE II, its long-term construction plan, with the intention of providing a hurricane evacuation route.
+On February 1, 2005, Horry County added the 701 Connector to the second phase of the Road Improvement and Development Effort (RIDE II), its long-term construction plan, with the intention of providing a hurricane evacuation route.
 Edsel "Coupe" DeVille, chairman of the Committee Advocating Road Safety that studied possible routes, said the new road would allow Surfside Beach, Garden City, and Murrells Inlet to leave in half the time.
 The road would run from Carolina Bays Parkway to U.S. 378, with three of the four possible routes going through the Waccamaw National Wildlife Refuge.
 The United States Fish and Wildlife Service did not oppose the project, but The Coastal Conservation League had opposed the road for a decade because of fears the road would damage the environment and hurt wildlife habitat for such animals as bears, birds and salamanders.

 On July 29, 2005, Congress passed a $286.4 billion highway bill, with $4 million for the 701 Connector.
-On January 19, 2006, the SCDOT allocated $1 million of state money to add to the $4 million in federal funds, and the SELL Task Force began as a result.
+On January 19, 2006, the South Carolina Department of Transportation allocated $1 million of state money to add to the $4 million in federal funds, and the SELL Task Force began as a result.

 The road's name changed from the 701 Connector to the Southern Evacuation Lifeline, and a SELL logo was created.
 Hurricane Katrina gave the new task force a new incentive to act.
 The study area ran from the Little Pee Dee River to U.S. 501 and from U.S. 17 to beyond U.S. 378.
 As part of the environmental impact study, four public meetings were held starting in May 2006.
 Southern Environmental Law Center attorney David Farren opposed building the road across what he called "the area designated for conservation."

 On February 5, 2007, SCDOT released possible routes.
 It was feared that some routes would cross the wildlife refuge and result in opposition and possible lawsuits from conservation groups.

 SCDOT project manager Mike Barbee announced in October 2007 that the preliminary environmental impact study was to be released in February 2008.
 Eight routes were being considered, and after public hearings, construction was expected to begin in 2009.